-- Passed Land Disposition Bill to tell the city to stop selling underutilized public land to the highest bidder and instead use it for public goods like housing.
+- Passing Land Disposition Bill to tell the city to stop selling underutilized public land to the highest bidder and instead use it for public goods like housing.

-- Prevented Rent Bidding on an e-Bay like platform that drive up the cost of rental units.
+- Preventing Rent Bidding on an e-Bay like platform that drive up the cost of rental units.

-- Passed Racial Equity Toolkit to evaluate current zoning policies and see impact on communities of color and lower wage workers.
+- Passing Racial Equity Toolkit to evaluate current zoning policies and see their impact on communities of color and lower wage workers.

 - Prioritizing community-driven housing-related projects that are culturally relevant and historically rooted.

 - Authorizing over $50 million from the sale of the Mercer Mega Block to support affordable rental, homeownership, and mixed-use and mixed-income development.

 - Authorizing $1.4 million in Federal COVID-19 Relief funds, and securing an additional $8 million through JumpStart, for the affordable housing rental assistance program that provides rental assistance for tenants impacted by the COVID-19 economic recession.